Beginner's guide to the Tour de France

 For a pro cyclist, the ultimate accolade is to be picked by their team to ride the Tour de France.
 But most will finish hours behind the eventual winner - if they finish at all.
 Here’s our beginner’s guide to the Tour de France, its route, the riders and the contenders.

 The Tour de France is tough.
-This year’s race covers 3,349.8km (2,081 miles) with over 48,000m of climbing, spread across 21 stages with just 3 rest days.
+This year’s race covers 3,404km (2,115 miles) spread across 21 stages with just two rest days.

 The Route

 For years, the final stage has started in the outskirts of Paris, riding into the centre for laps of a finishing circuit on the Champs-Élysées.
-It’s a tradition that the race leader isn’t challenged on this stage, which starts with a processional ride with photo ops and the leader sipping champagne.
+It’s a tradition that the race leader isn’t challenged on this stage, which starts with a processional ride with photo ops and the about-to-be race winner sipping champagne.
 The racing starts once the riders reach the Champs-Élysées, with a chance for the sprinters to gain the kudos of the final stage win.

 The Teams